ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 enables applications to express their preference for protocols providing a supporting transport feature.

-### Retransmission Threshold Before Excessive Retransmission Notification {#conn-excss-retransmit}
+### Loss Threshold before Excessive Loss Notification {#conn-excss-loss}

 Name:
-: retransmitNotifyThreshold
+: excessLossNotifyThreshold

 Type:
-: Integer, with special value `Disabled`
+: Numeric, with special value `Disabled`

 Default:
 : Disabled

-This property specifies the number of retransmissions required to cause the application to be notified of `Excessive Retransmissions`.
+This property specifies the number of lost packtes per second required to cause the application to be notified of `Excessive Loss`.

 ### Required Minimum Corruption Protection Coverage for Receiving {#conn-recv-checksum}